-A gift, is, as the name suggests, a transfer which involves property changing hands with no money or money’s worth being paid to the outgoing owner.
+A gift, as the name suggests, is a transfer which involves property changing hands with no money or money’s worth being paid to the outgoing owner.
 This would include a transfer of equity where the person who parts with his interest receives no payment.

-If you wish to calculate the equity of your property, simply subtract how much is owed on your property from its current value.
+If you wish to calculate the equity of your property, simply subtract how much is owed to any current lender on your property from its current value.
 Every conveyancer at Garnett Wilson is dedicated to making the legalities of the transfer of equity process understandable, informative and cost effective.